hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/finish.md

 ## Lessons Learned ##

-You will learn:
+You have learn:

 - How Jobs are defined and work in Kubernetes
+- How Kubernetes resilience recovers failed jobs.
 - How Job can serially or in parallel
-- How Kubernetes resilience recovers failed jobs.
-- How [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) can be scheduled with a cron rule
+- Why it's more efficient to run Jobs in parallel
 - How Jobs can process a work queue

 ## References ##